 Carpal tunnel syndrome (CTS) results from compression to the median nerve often caused by inflammation and swelling.
 The medial nerve runs through an area in the wrist called the carpal tunnel.
 Pressure on this nerve normally results in tingling, numbness as well as extreme pain in the hand.
 Click on the link below to learn more and to discover how the OSMO Patch may help.

-Arthritis in the hand or wrist can cause swelling and inflammation.
+Wear & tear in the hand or wrist can cause swelling and inflammation.
 This can often then lead to conditions such as Carpel tunnel.
-Click on the link below to learn more and to discover how the OSMO Patch may help.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed wear & tear injuries such as carpel tunnel simply click on the link below.

 4. Fractures or broken bones.